 The Matterhorn Museum is open differing times depending on the season.
 Check the opening times here.

 It’s no secret that Zermatt is known as a world-class skiing destination, but did you know it also has a long history of curling?
-Curling actually traces its roots back to Scotland in the 1500s and in the 1920s, Scotsman had to pack those stones in their luggage and haul them all the way to Zermatt to be sure not to miss out on curling fun.
+Curling actually traces its roots back to Scotland in the 1500s, and in the 1920s, Scotsmen had to pack those stones in their luggage and haul them all the way to Zermatt to be sure not to miss out on curling fun.

 Since then, Zermatt has been the place for curling.
 Perhaps it’s because of the allure of the stunning setting with the Matterhorn standing watch over the village’s two curling rinks.
 The Curling Club Zermatt is the most successful curling club in Switzerland, and world-class curlers train on the ice in Zermatt.
 The Horu-Trophy, one of the largest and best open air curling tournaments in Europe, also takes place here with around 60 teams competing in it.